FarazRashid/MentorMe/README.md

 ## Introduction

-In this assignment, you will embark on a journey to build MentorMe, an innovative Android application that empowers users to engage in mentorship relationships effortlessly.
-By implementing a wide range of features, from user authentication to comprehensive chat systems, you'll gain invaluable experience in Android development while contributing to a powerful tool for mentorship and collaboration.
+In this project I've embarked on a journey to build MentorMe, an innovative Android application that empowers users to engage in mentorship relationships effortlessly.
+By implementing a wide range of features, from user authentication to comprehensive chat systems, which has allowed me to gain invaluable experience in Android development while contributing to a powerful tool for mentorship and collaboration.

 ## Getting Started